obniz/obniz/doc/uart.md

 ```

 ## readText
-return received data as string which recieved and you don't get yet.
+return received data as string which received and you don't get yet.

 ```Javascript